gonzalezben81/gonzalezben81.github.io/_posts/shinyauth0.md

-## Restart Nginx
+### Restart Nginx for the changes to take effect

+    sudo service nginx restart

-## Updated localhost:3000 to reflect your shiny-auth0 configuration file
+### Updated localhost:3000 to reflect your shiny-auth0 configuration file

-## Add auth0 to the private Shiny-Server
+### Add auth0 to the private Shiny-Server

         # auth0 server
         location /private-shiny/ {